Honeybee Disappearance: Pesticides and Colony Collapse Disorder

 Honeybees around the world have been dying in frightening numbers since 2006.
 This observation is very significant for agriculture, since honeybees not only produce honey but also pollinate flowers, allowing for fruit development.
 It’s been estimated that one third of agricultural crops in the United States are pollinated by bees.

 There has been a great deal of speculation about the reason for the honeybee decline.
-Suggested causes have been infections, the presence of pests, environmental changes, and the use of pesticides.
+Suggested causes have included infections, the presence of pests, environmental changes, and the use of pesticides.
 Some researchers feel that a combination of factors is causing the honeybee deaths.
-However, the evidence that pesticides are responsible for destroying bee colonies is growing.
+The evidence that pesticides are at least partly responsible for killing bees is growing.

 A honeybee colony contains a fertile bee called the queen.
 She lays eggs and is fed by the workers.
 Worker bees are sterile females that collect pollen and nectar and care for the colony.
 Male bees are called drones.
 Their sole function is to mate with a queen.
 They die soon after this job is finished.

 The unexpected and unexplained death of a honeybee colony is known as colony collapse disorder.
 When a colony is experiencing this disorder, a strange observation is that the worker bees abandon the colony and disappear instead of dying in the hive.
 The living queen bee is found in the hive, as well as some young bees, but there are no worker bees present, either dead or alive.
 The workers have left the colony in their search for nectar and pollen and haven't returned.
 This is very different from the usual results when a bee colony is destroyed.
 Virus infections and pest invasions result in dead bees being found in and around the hive and bees of all types are killed.

 Neonicotinoids and Imadacloprid